mattsherwood87/CoNNECT/docs/source/administration.rst

 ########

 The WSU CoNNECT is a facility dedicated to collaborative research involving magnetic resonance imaging (MRI).
-The CoNNECT facility is managed by a Governing Board (see `org chart`), led by CoNNECT Founding Director Dr. Matthew Sherwood.
+The CoNNECT facility is managed by a Governing Board (see :numref:`org chart`), led by CoNNECT Founding Director Dr. Matthew Sherwood.

 Governing Board
 ***************